-Note: All our motors are reversible, but in instances where motor rotation is indicated with a single arrow - head, they are intended to
+Note: All our motors are reversible, but in instances where motor rotation is indicated with a single arrow - head, they are intended to run in one direction only due to uni-directional oil flow.

 Uni - directional hydraulic pump.

 Pressure gauge (0 - 4,000 psi)